nowsyn/InstMatt/README.md

 ### Benchmark

 To provide a general and comprehensive validation on instance matting techniques, we construct an instance matting benchmark,  **IHM2K**, which consists of a synthetic  subset and a natural subset totaling 2,000 images with high-quality matte ground truths.
-Download IHM2K [here](https://drive.google.com/file/d/1fjqfF-Zn6GoEsp0jPJqDbcGQsHm2YZ4w/view?usp=sharing).
 It is organized in the following.
 Each instance alpha matte is stored in a seperate image.

+Download IHM2K from [Google Drive](https://drive.google.com/file/d/1fjqfF-Zn6GoEsp0jPJqDbcGQsHm2YZ4w/view?usp=sharing).
+Dowoload IHM2K from [Baidu Disk](https://pan.baidu.com/s/1FkCx8It85_w6cuV4yW-7nA) (password: relm).

 ```
 IHM2K/